VSepaha/CompSysPintOS/README.txt

 Process Termination Messages:
 - Completed

-Argument passing:
+Argument Passing:
 - Implementation is completed, however, it is not working.

 Syscalls:
-All syscall functions are implemented EXCEPT "close"/"exit". syscall handler needs to be fixed.
+All syscall functions are implemented EXCEPT "close"/"exit".

+Denying Writes to Executables:
+- Completed